 The Boni Lab investigates these different data points and data streams with methods at the interface of field, clinical, and computational epidemiology.
-From 2008 to 2016, we were based at the Oxford University Clinical Research Unit in Ho Chi Minh City.
-Currently, we are based at the Center for Infectious Disease Dynamics, Department of Biology, Pennsylvania State University.
+We are active in applied public health research, and are integrated into public health decision making processes in several national and international organizations.
+From 2008 to 2016, we were based at the Oxford University Clinical Research Unit in Ho Chi Minh City, and from 2016 to 2023 we were based at the Center for Infectious Disease Dynamics, Department of Biology, Pennsylvania State University.

 Current Collaborations